D13410N3/mikrotik_prometheus_exporter/docs/interface.md

 # Basic interface metrics

-This collector specific common interface metrics that are applied to all types of interfaces, but availability of some metrics may vary
+This collector contains common interface metrics that are applied to all types of interfaces, but availability of some metrics may vary

 ## Specific labels